magicstickuk/multisite-post-duplicator/README.md

 * NEW: Signposting for instances where user's 'Advanced Custom Fields Field Groups' don't exist in the destination site.
 * Improved performance of taxonomy duplication on linked posts.
 * Fixed issue where taxonomy terms would not copy in some senarios.
+* Removed some PHP warnings if running in debug mode.

 = 1.3.2 =
 * Fixed issue with new ACF image functions not playing nice with 'linked' posts